memelopez/wk4-capstone/README.md

 # Pets - almost everything related for pet care.

 > Corresponds to the capstone project of HTML module.
-THis project has two pages of a eCommerce website about domestic pets and accesories for pets at home.
+THis project has two pages of a eCommerce website about domestic pet accesories.

 image